zuzivian/sgraphs/README.md

 # SGraphs: SGraphs: a data explorer for data.gov.sg

 SGraphs is a visualisation tool using publicly available Singapore Government data.
-This project was built on react with bootstrapp and recharts 2.1.
+This project was built on react.js, with bootstrap 2.2 and recharts 2.1.

 ##